sdwfrost/Gillespie.jl/README.md

 - A version using the R package `GillespieSSA`
 - Handcoded versions of the SIR model in Julia, R, and Rcpp

 1000 simulations were performed, and the time per simulation computed (lower is better).
 Benchmarks were run on a Mac Pro (Late 2013), with 3 Ghz 8-core Intel Xeon E3, 64GB 1866 Mhz RAM, running OSX v 10.11.3 (El Capitan), using Julia v0.4.5 and R v.3.3.
 Jupyter notebooks for [Julia](https://gist.github.com/sdwfrost/8a0e926a5e16d7d104bd2bc1a5f9ed0b) and [R](https://gist.github.com/sdwfrost/afed3b881ef5742623b905a539197c7a) with the code and benchmarks are available as gists.
+A plain Julia file is also provided [in the benchmarks subdirectory](https://github.com/sdwfrost/Gillespie.jl/blob/master/benchmarks/sir-jl-benchmark.jl) for ease of benchmarking locally.

 |    Implementation                      | Time per simulation (ms) |
 | -------------------------------------- | ------------------------ |